Motion Trainer Hardware Setup

-1. Ensure that the button box is attached to the extension fiber optic cable, and that the other end of that extender is plugged into one of the two FORPs (932 or 905).
+1. Ensure that the button box is attached to the extension fiber optic cable, and that the other end of that extender is plugged into the FORP

 2. The extension cable must be used so that the button box can reach the participant when they are in the simulator bore.

 3. There is a USB cable that goes from the FORP to a computer.
-Plug this into the Sim PC.
+Ensure this is plugged into the Sim PC.

 1. Log in to the Sim PC.
 To mirror this display on the BOLDscreen, make sure the BOLDscreen switchbox is turned on and set to SIM PC.